-Through our use of Life Cycle Assessments (LCA), water stress estimation, and water footprints, we have identified our agricultural supply chain as currently having our largest potential environmental impact.
+The proportion of suppliers who we request to report on their water use, risk, and management is based only on data from our tobacco supply chain.
+This is because, through our Life Cycle Assessments (LCA), water stress estimation, and water footprints, we have identified our tobacco agricultural supply chain as currently having our largest potential environmental impact.
 As tobacco farming represent 53% of PMI's water footprint, it is key that we focus on gathering water related information from tobacco farmers.
-We have therefore prioritized engagement with leaf suppliers through our Good Agricultural Practices (GAP) program across 24 countries.
-Our tobacco suppliers are contractually required to comply with the program's requirements, among which includes reporting on several indicators related to water use and quality.
-GAP water management practices guide covers water scarcity, local impacts, water efficiency and WASH.
-A representative sample is used to collect data and the several visits of Field Technicians to each contracted farmer during the crop season allow for a detailed understanding of local challenges and to monitor progress.
+We have therefore prioritized engagement with tobacco leaf suppliers through our Good Agricultural Practices (GAP) program across 23 countries.
+GAP guidelines for water management practices cover water scarcity, local impacts, water efficiency, and WASH.
+Our tobacco suppliers are contractually required to comply with the program's requirements, among which includes reporting on several indicators related to irrigation technology, water consumption per irrigation type, and water consumption per field stage.
+In 2020, PMI developed WASH Monitoring Guidelines and priority countries began collecting data on water access, sanitation, and hygiene.
+WASH data collection will continue in 2021 and onwards to ensure an understanding of WASH risks and to track progress.
+A representative sampling procedure is used by suppliers to collect WASH datasets and several visits by Field Technicians to each contracted farmer during the crop season allows for a detailed understanding of local challenges and the monitoring of progress.
+Prioritization of WASH interventions is informed by the results of the monitoring, for example, if WASH data indicates that farmers in Malawi have limited access to improved drinking water sources then PMI will support the development of a WASH program (through funding and management assistance).
+The recurrent analysis of environmental and social data will further support projects that result in the greatest positive impact across PMI's tobacco supply chain.
+We inform our tobacco sourcing strateg